 - Decouple business processes from one another

 While ESB might seem a bit outdated, it is still recommended for certain tasks, including creating and aggregating services, and a lightweight ESB is designed for embedded integrations.
 Whereas cloud integration platforms are far more flexible and allow an enterprise to do things much more efficiently.

 When it comes to cloud integration there are two main types, enterprise and domain-specific.
 We outline each below so you can decide which option is best for your business.

 Cloud Integration Platform Categories

 Under the integration platform as a service umbrella, there are a few different categories where distinction matters.
-While at its most basic form, a cloud integration platforms is a way to integrate cloud-based applications with existing systems, and in certain highly-specialized instances provide domain-specific integration capabilities around ecosystem enablement, IoT, and mobility.
+While at its most basic form, a cloud integration platform is a way to integrate cloud-based applications with existing systems, and in certain highly specialized instances provide domain-specific integration capabilities around ecosystem enablement, IoT, and mobility.